rohayanti/My-First-AI-SLR/Stellar-SLR.md

-# Writing a Systematic Literature Review Paper: Mutation Testing on Improved Entropy-based Malicious Code Detection Algorithm
+# Writing a Systematic Literature Review Paper: Mutation Testing on Entropy-based Malicious Code Detection Algorithm

 The realm of cybersecurity is an ever-evolving landscape, with the constant emergence of new threats and vulnerabilities.
 In response to these challenges, researchers have been diligently working on improving the efficacy of malicious code detection algorithms.
 One approach that has gained traction is the integration of mutation testing with entropy-based techniques.
 In this systematic literature review (SLR) paper, we will delve into the intricacies of this subject, exploring the existing body of knowledge and providing comprehensive guidelines for researchers embarking on a similar journey.